aiguofer/pyenv.el/README.md

 You can also define your own function to format the python version as you like.

-You can also configure the pre/post-fix if you don't like the square brackets, for example
+You can also configure the pre/post-fix if you don't like the square brackets, for example, to set the prefix to the python glyph using Nerd Fonts:

 ```lisp
 (setq pyenv-modestring-prefix " ")